No. 42 Squadron RAAF: History

-No. 42 Squadron assisted in the repatriation of Australian prisoners of war from Manila and other Australian personnel from Labuan following the Japanese surrender.
 The squadron also conducted several reconnaissance flights over Japanese-occupied islands.
 No. 42 Squadron was disbanded at Melville Bay on 30 November 1945.
 During its existence it conducted 396 operational sorties, during which its aircraft dropped 549 tons of mines and 17 tons of bombs.
 The squadron also flew 6,330 hours of transport and courier flights.
 During these operations it lost very few aircraft.